 If you are due to receive an income tax refund check from the IRS, you have three basic options when it comes to getting the funds: You can apply your refund toward your estimated tax for the following year, have the amount directly deposited into your checking or savings account or have a paper check sent to you.
 If you decide on the last option, you can either deposit the check into your bank account or cash the income tax check at your bank.
 “Your bank” is key here.
 But the IRS does not have check cashing rules.

 Even though a refund check is issued by the federal government, you can’t just walk into any bank and have the check cashed.
 You must have an account at that bank in order for the bank to cash your income tax refund.
-Even though you have an account at the bank and have had one for years, you’ll still need to show government-issued photo identification before the bank will cash the check.
-A driver’s license will generally suffice.
+Even though you have an account at the bank and have had one for years, you’ll still need to show government-issued photo identification such as a driver license. before the bank will cash the check.
+If put through the ATM, a deposit hold could be possible. .

 Married Filing Jointly

 If you are married and file taxes jointly, so that the names of you and your spouse appear on the income tax check, both of you must be present when the income tax check is cashed and both must have government-issued photo identification on hand.
 One party can’t cash the check alone or attempt to deposit it in an account that is not held jointly with their spouse.
 However, you can arrange with the IRS beforehand to have a joint income tax refund directly deposited into one or the other spouse’s accounts, but not a paper check.